stenwire/AirBnB_clone/README.md

 * The console will be a tool to validate this storage engine

+> pictorial representaion of the role of the console
 <img src="./media/concept.png" alt="what part the console plays">
 <br>
 <br>